andreykurenkov/andreykurenkov.github.io/projects/hacks/_posts/2014-01-23-email-filer.md

 author: andrey_kurenkov
 projcategory: hacks
 projname: emailfiler
-excerpt: A sweet little app to visualize music metadata on a smartphone
+excerpt: A project to categorize emails into categories based on my gmail archives
 image:
   feature: graphs.png
   teaser: heatmap.jpg
-what: A sweet little app to visualize music metadata on a smartphone
+what: A project to categorize emails into categories based on my gmail archives
-who: Me, Alex Bettadapur, and another guy
+who: Me
-why: I liked the idea of pie graphs of genre, bar charts for plays, etc...
-I still think this should exist in other apps.
+why: We got the option to work with a custom dataset for our ML project, and I did not hesitate to do this awesome project
-where: Georgia Tech - GitMad hackathon, then a few weeks of solo work before my internship
+where: Georgia Tech - for CS 4650, Machine Learning
 when: January 2014
 links:
   - name: GitHub Repo